 Efficient clearance of relief supplies during and after natural disasters is of paramount importance to the FPO Logistics Unit as well as the National Disaster Management Office (NDMO).

-The NDMO office must liaise with donors and advise that consignments must be consigned to Prime Minister‟s Relief and Rehabilitation Fund, and arrange for documentation such as:
+Either the NDMO, Foreign affairs or International Cooperation Division of Ministry of Economy must liaise with donors and advise that consignments must be consigned to Prime Ministers Relief and Rehabilitation Fund, and arrange for documentation such as:

 (i) Import permits; and

 All correspondence must first be sent to the NDMO for their endorsement and approval before it is forwarded to the Fiji Procurement Office with the allocation number for which clearance will be charged.